hoonzis/hoonzis.github.io/_posts/2015-10-30-fsharp-options-pricing.md

             | prices -> reducePrices (step prices pricing) pricing
 ```

-Rewriting all in functional way would resolve into something similar to.
+Rewriting all in functional way would resolve into something similar to the following snippet.
 I have changed the algorithm a bit to keep track of the share and the option price.
-Now the list of prices passed from one step to another contains a tuple of share price and option price.
+Now the list of prices passed from one step to another contains a tuples of share price and option price.

 ```FSharp
 let binomialPricingFunc (pricing:BinomialPricing) =